Seirdy/seirdy.one/content/posts/website-best-practices.md

 If you use a CDN or some overcomplicated website security stack, make sure it doesn't block Tor users or require them to enable JavaScript to complete a CAPTCHA.
 Tor Browser users are supposed to avoid fingerprinting vectors like JS and browser extensions, so requiring a JavaScript-based CAPTCHA will effectively block many Tor users.

+### Hidden services

-To go above and beyond, try mirroring your site to an onion service to reduce the need for exit nodes.
+To go above and beyond, try mirroring your site to a Tor hidden service to reduce the need for exit nodes.
 Mirroring allows you to keep a separate version of your site optimized for the Tor browser.

-Normally, optimizing specifically for a given user agent's quirks is a bad practice; however, the Tor Browser is a special case because it sometimes pretends to have Firefox's capabilities.
-Progressive enhancement and graceful degradation won't work.
+Normally, optimizing specifically for a given user agent's quirks is a bad practice; however, the Tor Browser is a special case because there's no alternative available: Tor users should all use the same browser to avoid standing out.
+On top of that, the Tor Browser sometimes pretends to have Firefox's capabilities: progressive enhancement and graceful degradation won't work when a browser lies about its functionality.

 For example, my website's clearnet version uses some SVG images.
 Some browsers can't handle a given image format.
 The typical solution is to use a `<picture>` element containing `<source>` children with varying formats and a fallback `<img>` element using a legacy image format.

 The Tor browser will download whichever format Firefox would, rather than whichever formats it actually supports.
 A `<picture>` element containing an SVG and a raster fallback won't help: the Tor browser will avoid fingerprinting by selecting the SVG format, not a fallback format.
 The image will not be rendered, so users will have downloaded the image only to see a white box.

 I address the issue by not using any SVG images on [my hidden service](http://wgq3bd2kqoybhstp77i3wrzbfnsyd27wt34psaja4grqiezqircorkyd.onion/).